 Senior executives participate in an annual performance review process, which involves the establishment of predetermined key performance indicators and relevant measures.
-Senior management may be awarded with a short term incentive payment (in cash) for superior performance.
+A progress assessment is undertaken six months into the performance period.
+Senior management may be awarded with a short-term incentive payment (in cash) for superior performance.
 For a full overview of the performance evaluation process for senior management, refer to the Remuneration Report, which is contained within the Annual Report.
-A review of executive performance was undertaken during the year.
+A review of executive performance was undertaken during the year both by the CEO and the Remuneration and Nominations Committee and with respect to the CEO by the Board.